jry0/fbMsgBot/README.md

 # fbMsgBot
-Novel chat bot that scrapes websources using BeautifulSoup to output messages through FB Messenger using fbchat API.
-Built with python.
+Novel chat bot that scrapes websources using BeautifulSoup to output as messages through FB Messenger using fbchat API.
+Written in python.